ajwootto/nextjs-client-bundle-repro/README.md

-Demonstrates an issue with server actions not being bundled properly when imported from a 3rd party node_module
+Demonstrates an issue with server code not being able to import client code directly from a 3rd party module

-Instead, the action is bundled inside the client code and is executed on the client.
+The imports all end up being "empty object" rather than the function that was intended.

-This repro defines a "local" module called "action-lib" which gets copied into node_modules by a postinstall script.
+This repro defines a "local" module called "client-lib" which gets copied into node_modules by a postinstall script.
-It is done this way because using `npm link` will actually not demonstrate the problem.
-It seems that symlinked files are treated differently.

 ## Steps to reproduce
 1. Install dependencies with `yarn`
 2. `yarn dev`
 3. visit development page
-4. check console logs, see that the server action is executed clientside and the log is logged on the client
+4. see error about non-existent function from client-lib that definitely exists

+If you remove the "use client" directive from the library file, the code works.